hazrmard/imgurPCA/docs/learner.md

 ```

 ### logistic_regression
 Performs logistic regression on projections and their binary labels.
+Logistic
+regression is a way of classifying data that have one of 2 labels (0 or 1).
 ```python
 def logistic_regression(self, projections, labels):
 # Example